-The Sustainability Science Lab at the University of Melbourne is an applied research group led by Dr Sebastian Thomas.
+The Sustainability Science Lab at Melbourne is an applied research group led by Dr Sebastian Thomas.
 We investigate human-nature interactions, and develop strategic pathways to sustainable futures through innovation and learning.
-Group members are PhD candidates and Master of Environment students from Australia and around the world, with a common interest in applying theoretical insights and practical approaches to addressing real-world problems.
+Group members are PhD candidates and Master’s students from Australia and around the world, with a common interest in applying theoretical insights and practical approaches to addressing real-world problems.

 We have advanced expertise in technical and qualitative disciplines, and use structured interdisciplinary approaches in applied research projects.
 We help organisations and communities to improve their environments, develop sustainability innovations, build new livelihoods, attract international finance, and become more resilient.